 Bruxism is both a neuromuscular and a dental disorder.

-Physicians are not typically trained to treat this disorder.
+Physicians do not usually treat this disorder.

 Dental surgeons and TMD specialists are better equipped to treat this condition.